Tea + Teaware

 $ 17.00 USD

-Meigetsu is a bright and spirited tea that is harvested early in the growing season from established tea plants.
+– Sold OutMeigetsu is a bright and spirited tea that is harvested early in the growing season from established tea plants.
 Young tea leaves have a fresh and sweet aroma that will transport you to the early days of spring.
 This special reserve green tea is only available in pyramid sachets for longevity and a deeper infusion of flavor.

 What to expect from Meigetsu: Upon steeping, Meigetsu greets you with a silky smooth mouthfeel, notes of lavender, and a mineral finish.

-About Morihata Teas
+About Morihata Organic Tea

 Deep in the wooded hills of Kirishima, a region known for producing some of the world’s finest teas, stand lush fields tended by master growers for the last five generations.
 These innovators in organic cultivation produce shining examples of some of Japan’s most sought-after tea varieties, each expertly picked, steamed, rolled, and dried to maximize flavor and preserve nutritional content.
-The Morihata Tea Collection is proud to bring these masters’ reverence for tradition and forward-thinking production to the cups of discerning tea drinkers everywhere.
+The Morihata Organic Tea Collection is proud to bring these masters’ reverence for tradition and organic cultivars to the cups of discerning tea drinkers everywhere.

 Ingredients: Organic green tea (Camellia sinensis)